Strongman Farmer’s Walk: Techniques for Maximizing Grip and Speed

 • Coach breathing, posture, and speed in real time

-Because in competition, farmer’s never happens in isolation.
+Because in competition, the farmer’s never happens in isolation.
 Fatigue stacks.
 Pressure builds.
 Execution matters.